Republican Governor Eric Greitens was sworn into office in front of the state capitol in Jefferson City Monday.

 He also wrapped the sentiment into the state’s motto.
 “Our state’s great history reminds us that Missourians have always understood that big achievements demand hard work.
 “Show me” doesn’t mean “Give me.”
 It means “prove it can be done, and we will do it.”

 Greitens address lasted just under 11 minutes.
 Four other Republicans were sworn into office during the same ceremony after the GOP swept all statewide seats in November’s election.
-They included Lieutenant Governor Mike Parsons, Attorney General Josh Hawley, Secretary of State Jay Ashcroft and State Treasurer Eric Schmitt.
+They included Lieutenant Governor Mike Parson, Attorney General Josh Hawley, Secretary of State Jay Ashcroft and State Treasurer Eric Schmitt.

 Greitens assumes the governor’s seat after running on a platform of ethics reform and ridding Jefferson City of corruption.
 Shortly after the swearing in ceremony, he went to his office to issue a number of executive orders, including one which forbids executive branch employees from accepting gifts from lobbyists.